Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-All fields except $\Phi$~(\ref{eq:Phi-def}) are grouped in $s$-doublets $(X, X')$, where the fields $X$ and $X'$ have opposite statistics.
-We can think about fields $X$ as coordinates on some infinite-dimensional supermanifold $\CalM$, on which group $\CalG$ acts.
-The fields $X'$ can be interpreted as de Rham differentials $X' \equiv d X$, if we identify the operator $s$ with the differential in the Cartan model of $\CalG$-equivariant cohomology on $\CalM$
+All fields except $\Phi$ are paired in the $s$-doublets $(X, X')$.
+The fields $X$ and $X'$ are of the opposite statistics.
+We think about the fields $X$ as coordinates on an infinite-dimensional supermanifold $\CalM$ acted by a group $\CalG$.
+The fields $X'$ are interpreted as de Rham differentials $X' \equiv d X$, if we identify the operator $s$ with the differential in the Cartan model of $\CalG$-equivariant cohomology on $\CalM$

-where $\phi^a$ are the coordinates on the Lie algebra $\g$ of the group $\CalG$ with respect to some basis $\{e_a\}$, and $i_{v^a}$ is the contraction with a vector field $v^a$ representing action of $e_{a}$ on $\CalM$.
+Here $\phi^a$ are the coordinates on the Lie algebra of the group $\CalG$ with respect to some basis $\{e_a\}$, and $i_{v^a}$ is the contraction with a vector field $v^a$ representing action of $e_{a}$ on $\CalM$.
 The differential $s$ squares to the Lie derivative $\CalL_{\phi}$.
-In the present case, the group $\CalG$ is a semi-direct product
+For us the group $\CalG$ is the semi-direct product